IEP Goal Bank: Neurodiversity-Affirming Goals for Every

 The safest approach is to use tools that process data on your device rather than sending it to external servers.
 Client-side tools keep student information in your browser.
 No data is transmitted, stored, or used for model training.
 This eliminates FERPA risk by design.

 If your school does adopt a server-based AI tool for IEP writing, verify that the vendor has a signed DPA specifying encryption in transit and at rest, automatic data deletion within 30 days, and a commitment that student data will never be used to train AI models.
-Document in the IEP that AI-assisted goal writing was used and that the teacher reviewed, customized, and approved every goal.
+Document in the IEP that AI-assisted goal writing was used and that the teacher reviewed, customised, and approved every goal.
 Transparency protects both the student and the school.

 Rowe, D. A., Mazzotti, V. L., Alverson, C. Y. and Kelley, K. R. (2021).
 Remedial and Special Education.
 120 IEPs audited across six districts.